-She received her PhD in Hispanic languages and literatures from the University of California in Los Angeles in 1968.
-She taught at Dartmouth College (1970–83) and chaired the Department of Spanish and Portuguese (1979–82).
-She was the chief of the Hispanic Division of the Library of Congress for three years and joined the Hopkins faculty in the spring of 1987.
+She received her Ph.D. in Hispanic languages and literatures from the University of California in Los Angeles in 1968.
+She taught at Dartmouth College from 1970–1983 and chaired the Department of Spanish and Portuguese between 1979 to 1982.
+She was the chief of the Hispanic Division of the Library of Congress for three years before joining the Hopkins faculty in the spring of 1987.

-Sara Castro-Klaren’s research and publications have been sustained by a combined interest in anthropology, literature, and theory.
-Her publications include El mundo magico de Jose Maria Arguedas (1973), Understanding Mario Vargas Llosa (1990) and Escritura, Sujeto y transgresion en la Literature latinoamericana (l989), as well as numerous edited volumes, such as Latin American Women Writers (1991), ed. with Sylvia Molloy and Beatriz Sarlo; Beyond Imagined Communities: Reading and Writing in the Nation in Nineteenth-Century Latin America (2003), ed. with John Chasteen, and, most recently, the Blackwell Companion to Latin American Literature and Culture (2008).
+Her books include El mundo magico de Jose Maria Arguedas (1973), Understanding Mario Vargas Llosa (1990) and Escritura, Sujeto y transgresion en la literatura latinoamericana (l989), as well as numerous edited volumes, such as Latin American Women Writers (1991), co-edited with Sylvia Molloy and Beatriz Sarlo, and Beyond Imagined Communities: Reading and Writing in the Nation in Nineteenth-Century Latin America (2003), co-edited with John Chasteen, and, most recently, the Blackwell Companion to Latin American Literature and Culture (2008).

 Her scholarly articles have appeared in a numerous volumes and journals, including Comparative Literature, MLN, Revista de Crítica Literaria Latinoamericana, Latin American Research Review, Revista de Estudios Hispánicos, and many others, and she is one of the editors of MLN.